andresmvidaurre/andresmvidaurre/README.md

-:mag_right: I’m currently looking for opportunities where I can leverage my experience with Data Analysis with my machine learning knowledge to provide insight into meaningful and impactful client solutions.
+:mag_right: I’m currently looking for opportunities where I can leverage my experience with Data Analysis to provide insight into meaningful and impactful client solutions.

 When I’m not behind a screen, I love capturing the world through my camera :camera:, catching up with friends on hikes :mount_fuji: and discovering new artists :art:.
 Feel free to reach out to me via [**LinkedIn**](https://www.linkedin.com/in/andresvidaurre/) or [**email**](mailto:andresmvidaurre@gmail.com?subject=GitHub%20Reaching%20Out), I’d love to chat!:speech_balloon: